Are you’re looking to buy a new Fossil watch?

 The movements and components of their more expensive quartz pieces are usually made in Switzerland, Germany, the United Kingdom, and Japan.

-All these places are known for high-quality watch components, which is why that’s where Fossil chose to manufacturer their more premium pieces.
+All these places are known for high-quality watch components, which is why that’s where Fossil chose to manufacture their more premium pieces.

 However, the more affordable and budget-friendly watches are manufactured in a variety of different countries, possibly including China.